ZZT: Gameplay

 ZZT is a top-down action-adventure puzzle video game and game creation system.
 Players control a white smiley face on a navy blue rectangle that can move around in four directions.
 Players can interact with objects by touching or shooting at them.
 Touching ammo containers, gems, torches, and keys adds them to your status bar.
 Boxes of ammo allow players to fire bullets at objects, gems increase health and are used as currency, torches light up a small area around the player in dark boards, and colored keys allow players to open same-colored doors.
-Other objects in the game includes bombs, doors, and scrolls.
+Other objects in the game include bombs, doors, and scrolls.
 One type of object called "Object" interacts based on written scripts using the game's scripting language, ZZT-OOP.
 As an example, the object could be programmed to give the player health, or fire bullets at the player, flashing text in response.
 At any time, players can save their progress, and return to the game's exact state.

 Game worlds are made up of objects within grid boards that connect to each other.
 Players can move across different boards by either reaching the edge of the board or entering teleporters.
 Six game worlds were made for the game's release; four of them are game worlds, and each of the four starts in a different area.
-Town of ZZT starts in a hub world with four buildings mixed with six exits, Caves of ZZT opens with a sparse area of torches and a scroll, Dungeons of ZZT starts with a linear opening sequence with gates that lock you inside, and City of ZZT opens with a city street as a hub with a few structures.
-Two other worlds were included, but served different purposes.
-Guided Tour ZZT's Other Worlds previewed boards of each game worlds, while Demo of the ZZT World Editor creates parallels to a museum by showing all of the items, terrains, and creatures that make up ZZT.
+Town of ZZT starts in a hub world with four buildings mixed with six exits, Caves of ZZT opens with a sparse area of torches and a scroll, Dungeons of ZZT starts with a linear opening sequence with gates that lock the player inside, and City of ZZT opens with a city street as a hub with a few structures.
+Two other worlds were included, serving different purposes.
+Guided Tour ZZT's Other Worlds previews boards of each game worlds, and Demo of the ZZT World Editor creates parallels to a museum by showing all of the items, terrains, and creatures that make up ZZT.
 The goal for players are to reach the end board, progressing either by collecting purple keys to open locked doors, or gathering objects throughout the world.
-Boards can contain action and/or puzzles.
+Boards can contain action or puzzles.
 Action boards have the player face off against creatures.
 Creatures include lions, tigers, and bears.
-When creatures, bullets, or stars touch the player, they lose health.
+When creatures, bullets, or stars touch the player, health is lost.
 Once the player runs out of health, the game ends.
 Puzzles consist of untangling combinations of boulders, sliders, and pushers, or mazes that can include invisible walls and teleporters.
 Some puzzles can trap the player, leading players to require returning to an earlier save.